miguelramosfdz/react-boilerplate/README.md

 ## Quick start (*changed)

-1. *Clone this repo using `git clone --depth=1 https://github.com/ipselon/react-boilerplate.git` OR download and unpack ZIP.
+1. *Clone this repo using `git clone --depth=1 https://github.com/ipselon/react-boilerplate.git` OR download and unpack ZIP [master.zip](https://github.com/ipselon/react-boilerplate/archive/master.zip).
 1. Change directory using `cd react-boilerplate`
 1. Run `npm run setup` to install dependencies and clean the git repo. *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*
 1. Run `npm run clean` to delete the example app.